GIScience/openrouteservice/docs/frequently-asked-questions.md

 In both cases, there might be a node with a `barrier=*`-tag on the roads accessing the ferry port or the residential area.
 The corresponding barriers are made to disallow unauthorized access.
-Thus, if no more information than `barrier=*` is given, the openrouteservice will not route over them.
+Thus, if no more information than `barrier=*` is given, openrouteservice will not route over them.

 This behaviour is often misinterpreted as _wrong_ since in many cases, the barrier is passable by default or a ticket can be purchased.
-While often obvious to a human looking at the map, the openrouteservice can not know that.
+While often obvious to a human looking at the map, openrouteservice can not know that.
 Routing over such a barrier would be an assumption that the openrouteservice will not make.

 [A lot](https://wiki.openstreetmap.org/wiki/Key:access#List_of_possible_values)